ArabiTalk

 Program Goals

-• Build a stronger foundation for future Arabic, Qur’an, and Islamic studies.
+Develop a stronger foundation for future Arabic and Islamic studies

 Learning Milestones